remysheppard/gabby-the-tabby/content/articles/the-purrfect-arch-review.md

 {{< image "gabby-in-the-purrfect-arch.jpg" Resize "500x webp q85" />}}

-She also uses it when she gets a case of the_zoomies_ and must run around the house.
+She also uses it when she gets a case of the _zoomies_ and must run around the house.
 She'll tear through the house, into the office, and dive through the [Purrfect Arch](https://amzn.to/3hvXld8) as a partof her circuit.

-When she engages in a game of [Get the Gabby](/5-indicators-of-your-cats-mood/), she will often make use of the [Purrfect Arch](https://amzn.to/3hvXld8)as an *ambush point*.
-She will run in the office, and duck down behind the [Purrfect Arch](https://amzn.to/3hvXld8)where she is, I guess, *cat*-ouflaged (?) so well that daddy totally can't even see her.
+When she engages in a game of [Get the Gabby](/5-indicators-of-your-cats-mood/), she will often make use of the Purrfect Archas an *ambush point*.
+She will run in the office, and duck down behind the [Purrfect Arch](https://amzn.to/3hvXld8) where she is, I guess, *cat*-ouflaged (?) so well that daddy totally can't even see her.
 At all.

 When he strays close enough to her, she will pounce out and get him extra good!